mozilla/mozillians-tests/README.md

 also hosts the #mozillians chat room to answer your general questions about contributing to Mozilla.

-How to setup and run Mozillians tests locally
+How to set up and run Mozillians tests locally
 ---------------------------------------------
 This repository contains Selenium tests used to test: